sekt1953/Fritzing/My_PCB/README.md

 ### [LedDriver with Darlinton array](./Darlinton_Relay_and_Led_Driver/)

-The printed circuit board is a driver card for leds and relays with an anode (+power).
+The printed circuit board is a driver card for leds and relays with an common Anode (+power).

 |Schematic|PCB|
 |:---:|:---:|
 |![schem](./Darlinton_Relay_and_Led_Driver/png/PCF8574_ULN2803_schem.png)|![pcb](./Darlinton_Relay_and_Led_Driver/png/PCF8574_ULN2803_pcb.png)